 EVALUATING POSSIBLE SOLUTIONS

-GETTING BUY IN
+5 STEPS TO BUY IN

 If any errors or discrepancies are found, communication should be easy to follow and track.
 Comments and markup on the scoping form are an ideal way to enable the communication flow.
-The web form can be mapped into a database in a standardized way and used in automated processes, something a word document cannot do.
+The web form can be mapped into a database in a standardized way and used in automated processes, which is something a Word document cannot do.

 Developers work in their own tools.
-Giving them a laundry list CSV of vulnerabilities or a static report is not going to make it easy for them.
+Giving them a laundry list .CSV file of vulnerabilities or a static report is not going to make it easy for them.
 Don’t make them load the list into their tool or force them to track on a spreadsheet.
-This risks losing track of vulnerabilities and increasing their workload.
+Manual processes risk losing track of vulnerabilities and increasing developers’ workloads.

 Integrate directly with the development SCRUM tool.
 Push vulnerabilities into developers’ existing workflow with the included remediation instructions to save them time and effort .
 Having a bidirectional sync with the SCRUM tool also makes it much easier to track remediation.